the imaginator studio blog

 Examples include:

-• Grunge & abstract overlays for editorial and creative images.
+• Introducing abstract textures for editorial or creative work.

 before and after example of adding a texture to a portrait of a ballet dancer